DCAN-Labs/bids-tryworks/docs/rushmore.md

 5) run `docker-compose up`
 6) navigate to `localhost:8770/dicoms` in your webrowser to begin.
 ### Post Setup Startup
-1) navigate to the directory the cloned bids-tryworks repo is at and execute the following command:
+1) navigate to the directory the cloned bids_tryworks repo is at and execute the following command:
     ```docker-compose up```
 ### Stoping the app
-1) navigate to the directory the cloned bids-tryworks repo is at and execute the following command:
+1) navigate to the directory the cloned bids_tryworks repo is at and execute the following command:
     ```docker-compose down```

 ## Indexing the Database
 ### Automatic Indexing
-On first startup bids-tryworks will determine whether or not it's indexed the folder specified in the `.env` file prepared earlier at `BASE_DICOM_DIR=`.
+On first startup bids_tryworks will determine whether or not it's indexed the folder specified in the `.env` file prepared earlier at `BASE_DICOM_DIR=`.
 If it hasn't it will index all dicoms located in that folder.
-Otherwise, bids-tryworks will index a new folder of flat dicoms (other folder structures have not been extensively tested) once it is created or copied into the `BASE_DICOM_DIR` folder.
+Otherwise, bids_tryworks will index a new folder of flat dicoms (other folder structures have not been extensively tested) once it is created or copied into the `BASE_DICOM_DIR` folder.
 However, it only detects when new folders are created at the base level of that folder, if you deliver dicoms to an already existing folder in `BASE_DICOM_DIR` it will not pick up on that (03/18/20).

 ### Routine Indexing
 Bidsgui2 will index the `BASE_DICOM_DIR` once per day to catch any files that may have arrived when the application was stopped and not monitoring the folder.